danchouzhou/danchouzhou.github.io/_posts/2022-10-31-ram-based-rootfs-server.md

 tags: [Debian, Linux]
 ---
 ## Background
+## Requirement

+At least 2G RAM to store rootfs, above 4G is recommend.

 ## Enviroment
 ### Install Debian in VirtualBox with separate /boot partition
-So that allow us to umount the /boot and mount specific drive which we want to build as boot disk.
+So that allow us to umount the /boot and mount specific drive which we want to build as boot medium.

 ### Config grub and linux command line
-This allow us to access the GRUB and CLI via serial console
+This will allow us to access the GRUB and CLI via serial console
 ```
 sudo dpkg-reconfigure grub-pc
  - Linux command line: console=tty0 console=ttyS0,115200n8